 Steven Wade – Vice Chair

 Educated at Millfield School in Somerset, Steven comes from a teaching family and with over 20 years’ experience, he brings a wealth of knowledge to the group.
 In 2003, Steven became Assistant Head at Thamesmead School in Shepperton, where his responsibilities included IT strategy, learning and enrichment and community development, and in 2005 he went on to became Head at Gateway School, having completed an MA in Leadership and Management.
-Steven spent eight years at Gateway, before taking up his role as Bellevue Education’s Schools Director.
+Steven spent eight years at Gateway, before taking up his role as Group Education Director at Bellevue Education.

 Mark founded Bellevue Education over ten years ago and is passionate about education.